abigail-ryan/mindful-habit/README.md

 ![Screenshot of w3c validation errors - index page](documentation/w3-validator-index-errors.PNG)

-This returned errors with my code where I had an extra icon tag in the header, and I had missed a closing tag on my a element for the Home navigation item.
-Once I fixed these errors, I checked my code for similar errors on my gallery and bookings pages and fixed these before rerunning the process.
+This returned errors with my code where I had an extra icon tag, and missed a closing tag on an a element in the navigation.
+I fixed these errors & checked for similar errors on my gallery and bookings pages and fixed these before rerunning the process.

 ![Screenshot of w3c validation errors - index page](documentation/w3-validator-index-errors-1.PNG)
 ![Screenshot of w3c validation errors - index page](documentation/w3-validator-index-errors-2.PNG)

-This time there was again some simple errors.
-I went back to my code and removed the disablepictureinpucture attribute on the video.
-I changed the error id’s to classes instead and renamed them to make more sense for their use.
-I removed the button element and added a class, that I applied my original styling to.
+Aagain there was some simple errors.
+I removed the disablepictureinpucture attribute on the video.
+I changed the error id’s to classes and renamed them to make more sense.
+I removed the button element and added a link & class class.
 I fixed the iframe issue on all pages before running the process again.

 ![Screenshot of w3c validation no errors - index page](documentation/w3-validator-index-no-errors.PNG)